braboj/randomgen/README.md

 1. `/api/v1/randomgen?number`: Returns a number of random numbers based on the random.random method.
-1. `/api/v2/randomgen?number`: Returns a number of random numbers based on the random.choice method.
+2. `/api/v2/randomgen?number`: Returns a number of random numbers based on the random.choice method.
+3. `/api/v1/config`: An optional endpoint to configure the random numbers and probabilities.

 ### 8. Manual Integration tests